SBCTC Accessibility Statement

 • Disability Support Services Council

-The SBCTC Accessibility team and the Project Management Office have partnered to provide guidance and support to help colleges meet the compliance requirements.
-All colleges are required to identify an Accessible IT Coordinator and executive leadership is advised to create a campus-wide Web Accessibility Task Force by December 31st, 2024.
-Please refer to the DOJ Ruling Issue Brief linked below in the Resources section.
+The SBCTC Accessibility team and Project Management Office have partnered to provide colleges support in meeting the compliance requirements.
+All colleges are required to identify an Accessible IT Coordinator advised to create a campus-wide Web Accessibility Work Group.
+Refer to the DOJ Ruling Issue Brief linked below in the Resources section.

-To jumpstart these efforts, in 2025, SBCTC will host an Introduction and Overview to the DOJ Ruling webinar.
+To jumpstart these efforts, SBCTC hosted an Introduction and Overview to the DOJ Ruling webinar in January 2025.
+In February the agency hosted a Q and A session with WebAIM.
 Further guidance, resources, and training opportunities will be announced to the colleges and their designated Accessible IT Coordinators.

-Additionally, the State Board is creating an internal Web Accessibility Task Force.
+Additionally, the State Board created its own Web Accessibility Task Force.
 This team will provide guidance and training to the agency in order to meet the updated Title II regulations.
 These efforts will rely on collaboration across all divisions, departments, and will include critical review and improvements to Accessible IT policies and procedures.